After a campaign focused on crime, New Mexico voters decide on a House vacancy

-“Everything is on the line this election,” Stansbury told supporters on Thursday as she campaigned with Second Gentleman Doug Emhoff, a month after appearing with first lady Jill Biden.
+“Everything is on the line this election,” Stansbury told supporters on Thursday as she campaigned with second gentleman Doug Emhoff, a month after appearing with first lady Jill Biden.
 “The majority of our House is at stake, and the future of our country is at stake, and the future of our communities is at stake.”

 Stansbury, 42, was the favorite to win the seat as soon as she secured the party’s nomination at an online convention in March.
 Ninety percent of the district’s vote comes from Albuquerque’s Bernalillo County, which has moved away from Republicans in the last decade.
-Biden carried the seat by 23 points last year, and Haaland ran a few points behind.
+Biden carried the district by 23 points last year, and Haaland ran a few points behind.

 Moores, 51, worked to disrupt the Democrats’ advantage with a focus on rising crime in Albuquerque.
-In debates and ads, he’s labeled Stansbury as a “radical” who would dismantle policing and federal prisons, and who has only worked in government, while he owns a lab that provided coronavirus tests during the pandemic.
+In debates and ads, he has labeled Stansbury as a “radical” who would dismantle policing and federal prisons, and who has only worked in government, while he owns a lab that provided coronavirus tests during the pandemic.

 “Crime is out of control,” Moores said in an interview this month.
 “We try to recruit doctors to New Mexico in our personal business, and a lot of times when they look at the crime rate or look at the schools, they say, ‘I’ll go to Tucson instead.’ ”